human-conditions/yodrew.github.io-original/_pages/psychology.md

 In light of the essence of hygiene, _conditional self-preservation_; the restful use of darkness; and the cataclysmic origin of disease, a hygienic psychology can now be outlined:

-1. As organisms, we start out healthy, happy, and harmonious
+1. As organisms, we start out in health: in joy, power, and genius.
-2. Early major psychic trauma from civilization's routine brutality leaves us damaged, malfunctioning, and suffering.
+2. Early major psychic trauma from civilization's routine brutality (originating in ancient cataclysm) leaves us damaged, malfunctioning, and suffering.
 3. The psyche, as an organic system, is self-healing, provided the proper conditions.
-4. The primary condition of healing is _rest_.
-This is due to the homeostasis, stillness, and accumulation of vital energy rest makes possible.
+4. The primary condition of healing is profound rest.
+Profound rest is longer than daily rest and has perfected conditions.
-5. Profound psychic rest occurs physiologically in an extended period in an absolutely dark environment.
+5. Rest that is profound enough for healing from major trauma occurs in total darkness.
-6. Therefore, by retreating in darkness, we gain relief, rest, and recovery of health, happiness, and harmony.
+6. By hygienic darkroom retreating, we gain relief, rest, and recovery of health and its attributes.

 Hygiene upholds basic findings of psychology from several traditions.
 Hygiene merely declines psychology's conscious over-involvement in the unconscious.
-The unconscious is competent to fix itself if minimally supported by the conscious.
-In fact, it is not a choice.
-The conscious is helpless to fix it.
+Only the unconscious is competent to direct self-healing.
+It only needs support of the conscious.
+The conscious is helpless to fix the damage.
 We are correct in believing we have a problem and need to do something about it.
 We have been disastrously incorrect about which part of the self has to do it.[^7]

 ##### fasting